sjednac/sbt-ecr/README.md

     // Authenticate and publish a local Docker image before pushing to ECR push in Ecr := ((push in Ecr) dependsOn (publishLocal in Docker, login in Ecr)).value

+Keep in mind that `ecr:createRepository` is a completely optional step.
+If you have a [managed infrastructure](https://en.wikipedia.org/wiki/Infrastructure_as_code) (e.g. create everything, including the repository, using [AWS CloudFormation](https://aws.amazon.com/cloudformation/), [Terraform](https://www.terraform.io/) or some other tool), then it might be better to skip this step, and assume that the repository exist, when you trigger the process.

+That being said, it's a convenient feature, when you don't rely on any tool like this.
+For this reason, we support several "policy" related extensions, that can save you some time in the long run (read ahead).

 ## Usage

 The plugin [follows](https://github.com/sbilinski/sbt-ecr/blob/master/src/main/scala/sbtecr/Aws.scala) standard AWS conventions in terms of security and authentication.
 That is, you can use [environment variables](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/EnvironmentVariableCredentialsProvider.html), an [EC2 instance profile](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/EC2ContainerCredentialsProviderWrapper.html) or a "local" profile from `~/.aws/credentials` to authenticate your publishing process.